 Today, continuing my examination of writing diversely from Saturday, I'd like to discuss more of what I've learned through my edits of COCA and through Kaye's Ch1Con session on the same topic.

-As I said Saturday, my biggest revision so far for COCA as been fixing the fact that I made my Latina main character white in all the ways that matter.
+As I said Saturday, my biggest revision so far for COCA as been fixing the fact that I made my Latina main character "white" in all the ways that matter.
 As I've been working on these edits, what Kaye talked about at Ch1Con has been vital in helping me to reframe my understanding of diversity and even worldbuilding so much that I almost can't believe I didn't understand these things before.
-The whole process seems so much easier, although perhaps more time-consuming, now that I understand Kaye's thoughts.
+The whole process seems so much easier now that I understand Kaye's thoughts.

 Basically, Kaye's main point in regards to how to appropriately write diversely was to use incidental diversity.
 Basically, incidental diversity is all about the details.
 These are the little cultural and lifestyle things that make up the diverse experience of a human being: food, beliefs, clothing, experience, all in detailed bite-size form.
 Having lived a sheltered life in a little town, I've not had much of a chance to appreciate the little things about my life that are different from the things in others' lives.
 (Not to mention, in general, I'm not a detail-oriented person.
 I've been described as a "global learner" by teachers since I was seven.)
 Going to Chicago, for a second time now, allowed me to see more clearly how so many of the things I take for granted aren't normal for others.
 Not just in a privileged kind of way either.
 No, there are tons of different good and bad details related to the incidental diversity of my life, and all of your lives, too, that you might not even notice